 The second section of Threads is the inbox which is basically your direct messages from Instagram—but only for your “close friends” list.
 The Inbox component will give you a full-featured messaging experience.
 You’ll be able to take a picture, send GIFs and photos from your Library, and start a video call.

-Nothing has changed regarding of the user interface.
+Nothing has changed regarding the user interface.
 It’s pretty much the same as Instagram’s.
-You can also create Groups chat for people only on your close friend list.
+You can also create Group chats for people only on your close friend list.
 Well, that’s pretty much it.

 The third section is the Status screen, which is similar to AOL Instant Messenger away status message back in the day.
 Threads let you manually set an emoji as an away message to let close friends know what’s on your mind.